ABorrel/chemmaps-InterPred-Bodymap/README.md

 - 21-04-20: Fix spealing errors and add ratio assays tested
 - 09-20: add ILS ICE data
 - 12-20: update bodymap with the assays results from ICE and QC
+- 18-05-21: fix map navigation bug on color and selection